 He is founder of “Dico & Tiganas“ office in Cluj, also being one of the founding partners of the urbanism office “Planwerk”, with whom he has taken on development strategies for public space architecture in various cities such as Sibiu, Miercurea Ciuc, Cluj-Napoca, Targu Mures, Brașov, Timisoara or Oradea.
 He teaches to young students at the Faculty of Architecture and Urbanism at the Technical University of Cluj-Napoca.

 He is currently the President of the Order of Architects of Romania (OAR) and Secretary General UIA.
 Among the awards of his practice we mention:

 Serial number certificate 001

-Ian Ritchie and his practice have received more than 70 major national and international awards.
-Work has been shortlisted for the RIBA Stirling Prize on four occasions, and for the European Mies van der Rohe Prize.
-His practice recently completed the £75m Sainsbury Wellcome Centre for Neuroscience Research at University College London, UK, which won the following awards in 2016:
+His practice has received more than 100 major national and international awards.
+Work has been shortlisted for the RIBA Stirling Prize on four occasions, and twice for the European Mies van der Rohe Prize.
+His practice recently completed the £75m Sainsbury Wellcome Centre for Neuroscience Research at University College London, UK, which has won many awards in 2016 including: